RomanArzumanyan/VALI/README.md

 - Install a C++ toolchain either via Visual Studio or Tools for Visual Studio.
   - Recommended version is Visual Studio 2017 and above (Windows only)

+## Samples and best practices
+VALI unit tests are written in a way to illustrate the API usage.
+One may follow them as samples.

 ### Linux